kakutodaniel/BCA-Challenge/README.md

 **Vehicle**

-- POST `/api/vehicle/hatchback`: Add a new hatch vehicle
+- POST `/api/vehicle/hatchback`: Add a new hatchback vehicle
 - POST `/api/vehicle/sedan`: Add a new sedan vehicle
 - POST `/api/vehicle/suv`: Add a new suv vehicle
 - POST `/api/vehicle/truck`: Add a new truck vehicle